plexHD/Game-Of-Life/README.md

 To end the program press esc.

+If you wish to change some attributes of the simulation, you can edit the Values in "/settings.txt", to disable or change the speed of the simulation.
+Make sure to not change the formatting.

 You may use the program for any kind of purpose, but credit would be greatly appreciated (by Moritz Ramge).
 Have fun!